My Photography & Travel Guide to The Maldives

 WHAT TO SEE AND DO

-The Maldives, in my opinion, is a place to relax.
+The Maldives is a perfect destination for relaxation.
 It is not a place to go to with long to-do lists.
 Your days will be spent on the beach or poolside, reading and drinking Pina coladas.
-If you decide you want to do something more active, I would encourage you to snorkel or scuba dive.
+If you decide you want to do something more active, I encourage you to try snorkeling or scuba diving.

 We took a guided tour with a marine biologist to see dolphins, which was simply incredible.
-We went out for about 2 hours, and at first, we did not see anything.
-But on the way back to the hotel, we literally saw dozens and dozens of dolphins swimming around our boat.
+We went out for about two hours, and at first, we didn’t see anything.
+However, on the way back to the hotel, we saw dozens of dolphins swimming around our boat.
 I would also definitely try to book a romantic dinner on the beach.

 Photography Gear

 In terms of photography gear, I would keep it very simple.
 I would bring 1 body with a wide-angle lens, i.e., 15-35 or 24-105mm.
-I would also bring your ND filters for some long-exposure photos and a tripod or platypod.
+I would also bring your ND filters for some long-exposure photos and a tripod or a Platypod.
 If you like to swim, I would also bring a camera that you could use to take underwater photos of marine life.
-I had a GoPro Version 4 (there is now Version 12), so I am sure the quality of the images has greatly improved.
+I had a GoPro Version, so I am sure the quality of the images has greatly improved.

 If you decide that you want to photograph the Dolphins, then I would recommend bringing a longer lens like a 100-400mm.
 They are really hard to photograph since you have no idea when they will jump out of the water.